fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 Lock a layer to make it unselectable and unmovable: <kbd>Command</kbd>+<kbd>⇧</kbd>+<kbd>L</kbd>.

+See space between sibling layers: press and hold <kbd>Option</kbd> and select layer.

+Move layer up or down by 10px: press and hold <kbd>Shift</kbd> and up/down arrow key while layer is selected.

 Make layer see-through: change its opacity by typing (e.g.) 5 for 50% or by controls on right-hand-side.

 Use a blend mode to mix a layer’s background colour with it’s parent’s background colour: